BenLBoardman/BARDS/README.md

 ## Algorithms
 Currently, BARDS supports one algorithm.
 Algorithms may be added periodically as pull requests containing new ones are approved.
-- SimpleBFS (Author: @BenLBoardman) - A simple BFS-based algorithm that creates concentric ring districts originating from a specific precinct.
+- SimpleBFS (Author: @BenLBoardman, Ver: 1.0, Since: 18 Aug 2025) - A simple BFS-based algorithm that creates concentric ring districts originating from a specific precinct.
 This algorithm is partisanship-blind and does not consider contiguity.
 It is intended to show how the BARDS infrastructure can be used to build an algorithm.

 ## Current Roadmap
 The basic version of BARDS is not complete.
 Below is a list of currently-planned features and their implementation status.